VertebrateResequencing/wr/.docs/bugfixes/260924-testsuite-port-base.md

       29 packages`, PASSED; `WR_TEST_PORT_BASE=11000 make test` gives the same, PASSED; `CGO_ENABLED=1 make race` gives `668 passed · 19 skipped · 29
       packages`, PASSED.

+- [x] PR #605 review (Copilot, comment 4091965277): `occupiedPortBase`'s
+  cleanup discarded the error from `listener.Close()`, so a failed close went unreported.
+Lint misses it because the `std-error-handling` preset exempts `Close`.
+The cleanup now reports it with `t.Errorf`, not `So`, since the Convey context has ended by then.
+This is a test-only robustness change with no change to supported behaviour, so it needs no new test; the package tests and `make lint` pass.